finanalyst/raku-pod-render/RenderPod.md

 -- data.raku

 ```
-`templates.raku` must be a valid Raku program that evaluates to a `Hash` whose keys are added as described in `.modify-templates`
+`templates.raku` must be a valid Raku program that evaluates to a `Hash` whose keys are added as described in `.modify-templates`.

 `blocks.raku` evaluates to an array of strings that are the names of custom blocks.